 Once the structural integrity of a home has been restored through proper foundation repair, it’s important to replace any damaged mortar using a technique called “tuckpointing” or “repointing.”
-Just patching over cracks will leave a home vulnerable to water penetration.
+Just patching over splitting walls or cracked bricks will leave a home vulnerable to water penetration.

 At USS, tuckpointing is included with foundation repair.
 Contact us today for a free estimate.Request a Free Evaluation